AmaliaRial/IDSw/README.md

 * ### Search Functionality
 Search for diseases and symptoms within the system.
 ## Users
-* **Patients**: Can search for diseases by symptoms and name, view disease profiles, and access their medical records.
+* **Patients**: Can search for diseases by symptoms and name, view disease profiles, and access their medical records including their diagnoses and treatments.
-* **Doctors**: Can perform all patient actions, as well as create and modify medical records and diagnoses and delete diagnoses.
+* **Doctors**: Can perform all patient actions, as well as create and modify medical records and diagnoses, and also delete diagnoses.
-* **Researchers**: Can create/modify disease attributes, symptoms, and treatment plans.
-They can also create disease simulations.
+* **Researchers**: Can create/modify/delete disease attributes, symptoms, and treatment plans.
+They can also create and search disease simulations based on virtual populations.
 ## Collaborators
 * **[Amalia Rial Plaza](https://github.com/AmaliaRial)**
 * **[Rodrigo Fernández Sánchez](https://github.com/RodriFS0)**